 Characteristics of braided fishing line

-No memory - unlike the other lines braid has no memory which means it doesn’t coil off the spool when casting which can leading to increased casting distance.
+- No memory - unlike the other lines braid has no memory which means it doesn’t coil off the spool when casting which can lead to increased casting distance.

-Abrasion resistance - And as a side note when fishing thick vegetation braided line helps cut through the grass making it easier to land that fish.
-When fishing around docks, wood and rocks it is a top choice due to its excellent abrasion resistance.
+- Abrasion resistance - As a side note, when fishing thick vegetation braided line helps cut through the grass making it easier to land fish.
+When fishing around docks, wood, and rocks, it is a top choice due to its excellent abrasion resistance.